HelloAIXIAOJI/JLang/docs/examples.md

 }
 ```

-For more examples, see the `examples` directory in the JLang repository.
+For more examples, see the `examples` directory in the JiLang repository.

 ## Basic Examples